 And it's pretty popular over in the Netherlands.
 Similar to most anime, the dubbed version of the show which was syndicated (Nickelodeon wasn't available over there yet) was disliked by some fans who have heard the original English voices (almost all the characters (June mostly) sound completely different in the Dutch dub), so when the show was brought over to Nicktoons (in their branch), it was subtitled in Dutch with the English audio.

-Action League Now is the most popular short in the US.
+Action League NOW! is the most popular short in the US.
 Life With Loopy is the most popular short in Russia.

-In Latin America, it's Hanna-Barbera's biggest franchise, rivaling only The Flintstones in its success and still regularly rerun to this day.
-It is so popular that Officer Dibble's name, dubbed as Oficial Matute, became slang in several Latin American countries for "police officer".
+In Latin America, it's Hanna-Barbera's biggest franchise, rivaling only The Flintstones and Scooby-Doo in its success and has reruns up to the late 2010s.
+It is so popular that Officer Dibble's name, dubbed as "Oficial Matute", became slang in several Latin American countries for "police officer".
 It is even so popular that in 2011, Warner Bros. (who now owns the franchise after taking over Hanna-Barbera) licensed out the property to Anima Studios of Mexico to create a Top Cat animated feature specifically targeted at the Latin American fanbase.
 The ticket sales in Mexico alone paid for the film and it's the fifth highest grossing Mexican-produced film of all time.

-Top Cat also found a large audience in the UK (though, in the UK, the show was called Boss Cat when it was first shown to avoid associating it with a brand of cat food known as Top Cat - it's now shown under its own name).
+Top Cat also found a large audience in the UK (though, in the UK, the show was called Boss Cat when it was first shown to avoid associating it with a brand of cat food known as "Top Cat" it's now shown under its original name).
 In fact, the only reason an English language dub of the 2011 film was produced was to release the movie in the UK.
 Much like in Latin America, "The Dibble" is slang in some parts of England for police officers and more recently, a politician who included the initials "T.C." in his name was referred to by his opponents as "Top Cat" to mock him.

 Chowder for the UK.
 To compare, both it and Flapjack made their UK debut around the same time, and while Chowder has gone from one or two episodes a day to being aired several times morning, noon and night, Flapjack has all but vanished, with yet to air anything outside of season one.

 Recess was one of the most popular Disney shows in Germany.
-The show is very popular in Canada, to the point where it still airs on Family, the Expy ofThe Disney Channel.
+The show is very popular in Canada, to the point where it still airs on Family, the Expy ofDisney Channel.
 The show is pretty popular in the U.K. too, and Japan.
 Butch, Hustler Kid, and Lawson are extremely popular over there, and T.J. is considered as the show's Moe symbol.